TwilioDevEd/send-sms-during-inbound-calls-python/README.md

   <img src="https://static0.twilio.com/marketing/bundles/marketing/img/logos/wordmark-red.svg" alt="Twilio" width="250" />
 </a>

 # Send an SMS during a phone call.
-Powered by Twilio - Python/Flask
+## Powered by Twilio and Python/Flask

 Learn how to send an SMS to someone who's called your Twilio phone number while they're on the call.